Skip to main content

 By now, I noticed my own emotional stability improving.
 I could enjoy her presence, cherish our chats, and feel happy for her without needing more.
 I could celebrate small victories with her, like finishing a book or finding a song we both liked, without any expectation.
 This was one of the purest ways to show care.

-By the end of this part, I felt calmer, more mature, and more appreciative of Shy as my online friend.
+By the end of this part, I felt calmer, more mature, and more appreciative of Shy as my friend.
 I realized that my love for her didn’t need to be urgent or overwhelming—it could exist peacefully, steadily, and respectfully.
 Cherishing her happiness and our small moments together became enough.

 Comments